alayor/alayor.github.io/_posts/2017-11-05-How_much_test_coverage_should_I_have.markdown

 But, what if I ask you how much money you would like to have.
 Or how much happiness or love you want in your life.

-Is there a limit?
+Is there such a limit?

-We find this kind of silly questions in software projects as well.
-For example, when your boss asks you how much time you need to complete some feature.
+We find this kind of silly questions in software projects when your boss asks you how much time you need to complete some feature.

 What would your answer be?